guillemsola/DevOps-Exercise/Exercise_22bi.md

 ## Notes

-Alternatively we could have used template machines to speed up the deploment process.
+Alternatively we could have used template machines to speed up the deployment process.
 The above procedures could be adapted to create a base templates machines so that those could be recreated from scratch when needed.
 With machines with the OS installed and the IIS or SQL Server pre-installed to whole deployment will be much faster.

-I have chosen here the standard powershell tools but other tools for configuration management like Chef will enable many other possibilities to configure particularities on each machine.
+I have chosen here the standard PowerShell tools but other tools for configuration management like Chef will enable many other possibilities to configure particularities on each machine.

 [Back to home](README.md)